ruchitasir/r2d2_decoder_js/readme.md

 // Bonus 3
 [[1, 0], 'BOP', [2, 1], [3, 5], [0, 1], [4, 9], [6, 10], [3, 6],  [4, 11], [8, 6], 'BOP', [2, 7], [12, 7], 'BOP', [3, 1], [5, 0], [1, 5], [4, 5], [12, 2], [2, 3], [1, 3], 'BOP', [9, 5], [12, 3], [14, 6], 'BOP', [1, 1], [22, 3], 'BOP', [8, 12], [4, 4], [4, 1], [8, 1], [11, 7], 'BOP', [12, 11], [3, 6], [8, 6], [12, 7], 'BOP', [0, 2], [10, 11], [11, 9], 'BOP', [2, 0], [25, 0], 'BOP', [3, 5], [10, 5], [10, 13], 'BOP', [11, 9], [3, 5], [4, 1], [17, 8], 'BOP', [2, 1], [1, 0], [5, 9], 'BOP', [16, 2], [1, 4], [3, 0], [7, 8], [9, 13], [2, 3], [9, 9], 'BOP', [12, 11], [4, 4], [5, 0], [8, 6], 'BOP', [11, 9], [3, 5], [4, 1], [17, 8], 'BOP', [0, 6], [1, 0], [9, 3], [0, 12]];
 ```

+2. If you got all 3 messages above decoded, write a coded message of your own and see if a classmate's decoder can solve it!

 ---